 \section{Acknowledgements}

-We thank D. Smith and C. Clark for answering our constant stream of questions regarding the gamma-ray population.
+We thank D. Smith and C. Clark for answering our constant stream of questions regarding the gamma-ray population and the referee for helping improve the paper.
 We thank M. Burgay and A. Possenti for enabling us to present this work at the Sardinia Pulsar Conference and to our colleagues there for stimulating conversations.